 Waiting for clients to connect...

-NOTE: If running a firewall, make sure that java is allowed to accept incoming
+NOTE: If running a computer with a firewall, make sure that 'java.exe' is allowed to accept incoming

 C:\client> java -jar speedtest.jar 192.168.55.11|